I’m sure this will sound familiar to you.

 Desperate as I was, I just started to sketch with my mouse.

-To my surprise, things changed very fast.
-I was way more comfortable to sketch things with my mouse and then directly creating the shapes with Illustrator.
+And to my surprise, things changed very fast.
+I was way more comfortable to sketch with my mouse and then directly creating the shapes with Illustrator.

 But there is one important thing to consider when doing so.

 Do not sketch with a bold black line.
 Instead, create a light and thin brush.
 I use a magenta color for this and I then set the opacity to 0.5.

 I’m not saying that your mouse is the only way to do this.